jarrettmeyer/jarrettmeyer.github.io/recipes/desserts/raspberry-buttercream.md

 Cream the room temperature butter for a few minutes.

 Beat in the confectioner’s sugar and add in a tablespoon at a time of the raspberry reduction until the desired color and consistency is reached.
-I usually end up using 1/4 cup.

 ### Notes